cybertraining-dsc/reu2022/project/fastapi.md

 $ python r.py
 ```

-where r.py is the file name, yeilding in the output
+where r.py is the file name, yielding the output:

 ```
-"Foo"
+"Job1"
 200
 application/json
 utf-8
-"Foo"
-Foo
+"Job1"
+Job1
 ```

+## Integration with pedantic

+TODO: user computer as model

+## Running through Docker

+TODO: figure out how to use FastAPI in Docker

 ## Running the cc FastAPI service